 CTA measures certain investments that do not have a readily determinable fair value using NAV as a practical expedient.
-These investments are generally structured as limited partnerships with an investment manager and are created by raising pools of capital from investors that will be invested according to one or more specific investment strategies.
+The Real Estate, Common Stock - Global, and the U.S. Fixed Income and Common Stock are generally structured as limited partnerships, limited liability corporations, or collective trusts, respectively, with an investment manager and are created by raising pools of capital from investors that will be invested according to one or more specific investment strategies.
 Investors commit capital to the fund, and as the investment manager identifies investment opportunities, the committed capital is called to purchase the investments.

-The following table displays information regarding investments that use NAV per share (or equivalent) as their fair value measurement as of December 31, 2017 and 2016 (in thousands of dollars):
+The following table displays information regarding investments that use NAV per share (or equivalent) as their fair value measurement as of December 31, 2018 and 2017 (in thousands of dollars):

-Net Asset Value Practical Expedient
+Practical Expedient

+Fa air Value To tal Redemption Redemption

+Dec ember 31, Unfu nded Frequency if Notice

+2018 Comm itments Currently Eligible Period

+U.S. Fixed Income \$ 6,217 \$ - N/A N/A

+Common Stock 16,059 - N/A N/A

+Common Stock - Global 3,921 - N/A 30 Days

+Real Estate 4,163 - Quarterly on a 60 Days

+Calendar Basis.

+ractical Expedient

-Fair Value Fair Value Total Redemption Redemption
+Fair Value Tota al Redemption Redemption

-Dece ember 31, Unf unded Frequency if Notice
+Decem ber 31, Unfund ded Frequency if Notice

-2017 Commitments Currently Eligible Period
+20)17 Commitr nents Currently Eligible Period

 U.S. Fixed Income \$ 7,483 \$ - N/A N/A

 Common Stock 22,405 - N/A N/A

-Real Estate 4,018 - N/A N/A
+Real Estate 4,018 - Quarterly on a 60 Days

-Net Asset Value Practical Expedient

-Fa Fair Value December 31, Fair Value Total Redemption n Red emption

-Dece ınded Frequency if N lotice

-2016 itments Currently Elig gible P eriod

-U.S. Fixed Income \$ 7,300 \$ - N/A N/A

-Common Stock 2,886 - N/A N/A

-Real Estate 3,817 - N/A N/A
+Calendar Basis. ·